ichthyosaurus/sailfish-patch/MANPAGE.md

     chmod +x sailfish-patch

-The manual page can be compiled from the Markdown source using tools like `md2man`, `go-md2man`, etc. Then copy the generated manual page to your local manual directory.
+The manual page can be compiled from the Markdown source using tools like `md2man`, `go-md2man`, etc. Then put the generated manual page into your local manual directory.
 Usually something like the following should do the trick:

     go-md2man -in MANPAGE.md | gzip -c - > "sailfish-patch.1.gz"
-    sudo cp "sailfish-patch.1.gz" "/usr/local/man/man1/sailfish-patch.1.gz"
+    mkdir -p ~/.local/share/man/man1 && mv "sailfish-patch.1.gz" -t ~/.local/share/man/man1

 ### Notes

-`md2man` is a simple tool to convert Markdown sources to proper manpages.
+`md2man` is a Ruby tool to convert Markdown sources to proper manpages.
-Install it via

-    gem install md2man

-or grab the source from <https://github.com/sunaku/md2man>.
+It is available via `gem install md2man`.
+Sources are at <https://github.com/sunaku/md2man>.
+`go-md2man` is written in Go instead.
+Sources are at <https://github.com/cpuguy83/go-md2man>.

 ## DEPENDENCIES